 HOW TO BECOME A TENNIS OFFICIAL – Texas

 In order to become a USTA Tennis Official you must put in a little work.
 The following steps will get you started toward becoming an Official.
 Where the prompt indicates “Click Here” – put your curser over the words “Click Here” then hold down your “CTRL” button and left click with mouse.

-3) Pass the *USTA Officials Exam 2014 Exam.
+3) Pass the *USTA Officials Exam Click Here.
 Depending on the timing of this, it recommended that you attend a Certification School (Link for List of Schools/Sign Up).
 The entry-level official is termed a Provisional Umpire.
 You will want to be certified as a Provisional Umpire as soon as possible.
 Provisional Umpire is the only certification that does not require prior attendance at a USTA certification school.
 To become a Provisional Umpire you must take the test and then pass a Criminal Background Check.
 Officials are allowed to be Provisional status for one year and then must attend an approved school for follow-on years.

-7) NOW COMES THE FUN PART – STUDY!
+8) NOW COMES THE FUN PART – STUDY!
 TRAIN!
 STUDY!
 TRAIN!
 You want to be hired – MAKE SURE YOU KNOW YOUR STUFF!
 Good Officials are always learning the rules and shadowing experienced Officials on court.
 Read and re-read your FAC and get with your Coordinator about shadowing opportunities in your area!

-One of Texas’ Best Officials made this very important quote about two important characteristic’s of ALL Officials: "Above all -- an ‘even’ temperament and a great listening ability are required to ‘solve’ problems and to convey the ‘right stuff’ (rules interpretation and implementation) to players, parents and spectators. … Millard Countryman
+One of Texas’ Best Officials made this very important quote about two important characteristics of ALL Officials: "Above all -- an ‘even’ temperament and a great listening ability are required to ‘solve’ problems and to convey the ‘right stuff’ (rules interpretation and implementation) to players, parents and spectators. … Millard Countryman

 Do not hesitate to call if you have questions, suggestions or issues.
 We appreciate your time and commitment to making TEXAS TENNIS GREAT!

-Kevin Foster, TX Section, Schools Coordinator (254) 709-3058
+Kevin Foster, USTA Texas Section, Schools Coordinator (254) 709-3058

 PROVISIONAL / USTA (Roving) / REFEREE and ITA (Collegiate) OFFICIALS